comboshreddies/kubectl-tks/README.md

  OP_REFRESH_PROMPT - Load new prompt
 ```

-## Q: How to use same execution line for different pods container names, ie when -c container_name is not same ?
+## Q: How to use the same execution line for different pod container names, i.e. when -c container_name is not the same ?
 A: use podConverter section of sequences.json file (~/.tks/sequences.json)

 ```console
 "podConverter" : {
     "p2c" : {